Ordering Books and Films

 Big ticket items

-The library’s individual periodical subscriptions (both print & online) are currently frozen.
+The library’s periodical subscription lists (both print & online) are currently frozen.

-We currently have over 12,000 journal subscriptions, the majority of which are online, but we realize this is a small number compared to what is available at a Research University.
-The library provides acces to many large full text journal packages, and we have dropped some high priced individual titles to provide funds for purchasing individual articles as needed.
+We currently have over 12,000 journal subscriptions, the majority of which are online, but we realize this is a small number compared to what is available at a research university.
+The library provides access to many large full text journal packages, and we can obtain individual articles from most any journal as needed.

 If your department wishes to review its periodical list you can contact your liaison for a list of currently subscribed titles with prices.